Remi-C/Remi-C.github.io/index.md

 ---

-I'm a French engineer (Science and Technology of Telecommunication) with a Ph.D. in computer science applied to Geographical Information.
+I'm an engineer (Science and Technology of Telecommunication) with a Ph.D. in computer science applied to Geographical Information.
-I'm interested in [lots of fields](./research_interest) of computer science, mostly about computer vision, computer graphics, machine learning and database/big data, remote sensing and digital humanities.
+I'm passionate about data, and interested in many other [fields](./research_interest) of computer science, mostly about computer vision, computer graphics, machine learning and database/big data, remote sensing.

+I really enjoy working wiht people outside of computer science, such as historians, economists and political scientists.

-My [research work](./publi) involves a PhD and [a postdoc]({{ site.baseurl }}{% post_url 2017-01-01-historical_geocoding %}) so far.
+My [research work](./publi) involves a PhD, [a postdoc]({{ site.baseurl }}{% post_url 2017-01-01-historical_geocoding %}) in France
+, and an ongoing postdoc at MIT.

 My [Ph.D]({{ site.baseurl }}{% post_url 2016-09-12-Inverse_procedural_street_modelling %}) was about inverse procedural street modelling, and was divided in roughly three parts: